Skip to main content

 • Apply an evidence-based active learning strategy in a learning environment.

-Participation Requirements
+Program Requirements

 • Participants must complete the following:

-• Two experiences in the "Foundational" category
+• One experience in the "Foundational" category

 • Two experiences in the "Learning Technologies" category